U.S. Marshals (film): Plot

-Reviewing the parking garage security footage, Gerard discovers that Roberts' exchange with Chen was intercepted by the DSS agents, and that Roberts acted in self-defense and was wearing gloves, despite the DSS's claim that he was identified by fingerprints.
-DSS Director Bertram Lamb admits to Gerard and his senior supervisor Katherine Walsh that Roberts is Mark Sheridan, a former CIA Special Activities Division Agent suspected of selling U.S. State Department classified intelligence to the Chinese government.
+Reviewing the parking garage security footage, Gerard discovers that Roberts' exchange with Chen was intercepted by the DSS agents and that Roberts acted in self-defense and was wearing gloves, despite the DSS's claim that he was identified by fingerprints.
+DSS Director Bertram Lamb admits to Gerard and his senior supervisor Catherine Walsh that Roberts is Mark Sheridan, a former CIA Special Activities Division Agent suspected of selling U.S. State Department classified intelligence to the Chinese government.
 Chen was delivering money to Sheridan for the information when the DSS agents tried to apprehend Sheridan, who escaped with the documents.

 Gerard's team tracks Sheridan to a cemetery where he catches DSS Special Agent Frank Barrows collecting a delivery from Chen, forcing Barrows to admit to a larger conspiracy to frame Sheridan.
 Marie arrives as Chen shoots at Sheridan, killing Barrows instead.
 Deputy Marshals Savannah Cooper and Bobby Biggs apprehend Chen, while Cosmo Renfro and Royce intercept Sheridan, who is forced to leave Marie behind.
 Royce, Gerard, and Deputy Marshal Noah Newman pursue Sheridan into a nearby retirement home.
-Finding Royce preparing to execute Sheridan, Newman is shot by Royce; Sheridan flees to the roof, and Royce lies to Gerard that Sheridan shot Newman.
-Swinging onto a passing commuter train, Sheridan escapes, and Newman dies beside Gerard en route to the hospital.
+Finding Royce preparing to execute Sheridan, Newman is shot by Royce; Sheridan flees to the roof, and Royce bluffs to Gerard that Sheridan shot Newman.
+Swinging onto a passing commuter train, Sheridan eludes safely, and Newman dies beside Gerard en route to the hospital.

 Determined to kill Sheridan, a vengeful Gerard and Royce track him onto a freighter ship bound for Canada.
-During a struggle inside a grain container, Sheridan nearly kills Gerard but relents, and Sheridan is critically shot by Royce.
-Gerard realizes that the gun used to shoot Newman was Royce's; Royce is the real mole in league with Chen, and framed Sheridan.
-Left alone to guard Sheridan's hospital room, Royce wakes him up to murder him, but is confronted by Gerard.
-When Royce pulls a gun from his waistband, Gerard draws his service weapon and shoots Royce dead.
+During a struggle inside a grain container, Sheridan almost kills Gerard but relents, and Sheridan is critically shot by Royce.
+Gerard realizes that the gun used to shoot Newman was Royce's; Royce is the real mole in league with Chen and framed Sheridan.
+Left alone to guard Sheridan's hospital room, Royce wakes him up to murder him but is confronted by Gerard.
+When Royce pulls his gun from his waistband, Gerard draws his service weapon and shoots Royce dead.
 Sheridan is exonerated and reunites with Marie, while Gerard and his team depart to drink a toast to Newman.